 Family Itineraries For Hersonissos, Crete

 No-one would blame you for spending the majority of your time around the pool or beach -I’m sure it’s a legal requirement whilst on holiday.
 But if like me, your family also enjoy exploring the local area, then these itineraries are for you!
 Crete has so much to offer, and depending on how long you have in the area or the age of your children, with this guide you can be sure to prioritise!
 Hersonissos, Crete is 26km from the capital Heraklion and only 20km from the airport – making it a very easy journey for families who prefer a quick airport transfer.
 Plus Hersonissos is a good base to access all areas of the island.
 The Municipality of Hersonissos comprises the areas of Episkopi, Gouves, Hersonissos, and Malia, which all have their own attractions.
-We were kindly invited by the Tourism department to explore the local area, so I hope you find it useful?!
+We were kindly invited by the Tourism department to explore the local area, so I hope you find it useful?
+For a full breakdown of things to do in Crete with kids see here.

 5 day Itinerary